 We are involved in legal proceedings, claims and litigation arising out of our business operations, including disputes with suppliers of raw materials to our power generation facility, with truckers on whom we rely for the delivery of coal refuse and other raw materials, labor and employment disputes, and other commercial disputes.
 For example, on May 9, 2022, an arbitration award in the amount of \$5,042,350 plus interest computed as of May 15, 2022, in the amount of \$793,194 was issued in favor of the claimant, a trucking company, against one of our subsidiaries in a commercial dispute over a trucking contract between the claimant and our subsidiary.
 In addition, on April 14, 2022, we and certain of our current and former directors, and officers, as well as the underwriters in our initial public offering, were named in a putative class action complaint filed in the United States District Court for the Southern District of New York relating to a drop in our stock price following our disclosure about the delays we have experienced in the delivery of certain miners we have purchased from MinerVa and other operational issues that have adversely affected our results of operations.
-On November 19, 2021, the Company received from PJM Interconnection, LLC ("PJM") a notice of breach by Scrubgrass of the Interconnection Service Agreement - No. 1795 (the "ISA") relating to an alleged failure by Scrubgrass to provide advance notice under the ISA of certain modifications made to the Scrubgrass Plant.
-On May 11, 2022, the Division of Investigations of the FERC Office of Enforcement ("OE") informed the Company that the OE is conducting a non-public preliminary investigation concerning Scrubgrass' compliance with various aspects of the PJM tariff.
+We and certain of our directors have also been named in derivative suits related to the class action.
+On November 19, 2021, the Company received from PJM a notice of breach by Scrubgrass of the Interconnection Service Agreement - No. 1795 (the "ISA") relating to an alleged failure by Scrubgrass to provide advance notice under the ISA of certain modifications made to the Scrubgrass Plant.
+On May 11, 2022, the Division of Investigations of the FERC Office of Enforcement ("OE") informed the Company that the OE was conducting a non-public preliminary investigation concerning Scrubgrass' compliance with various aspects of the PJM tariff.
 These regulatory proceedings are ongoing.
-For more detail regarding these proceedings, see Item 3 - Legal Proceedings.
-We cannot predict the ultimate outcome of these types of matters before they are resolved, nor can we reasonably estimate the costs or liabilities that could potent
+For more detail regarding these proceedings and other matters, see Note 11- "Commitments And Contingencies" in the notes to our consolidated financial statements.
+We cannot predict the ultimate outcome of these types of matters before they are resolved, nor can we reasonably estimate the costs or liabilities that could potentially result from a negative outcome in each case.